Recommended for you:

 For other ongoing dog oral care efforts, you can look into proper nutrition for your pup.
 Dog food that is formulated for your dog's oral care, may help reduce plaque and tartar buildup as well as help to freshen his breath.
 For any dog parent that gets doggy kisses, fresh breath is a must!

 If you notice any changes in your dog's mouth, such as lumps, discoloration, swelling, sores or a change in smell, contact your dog's vet immediately.
 Any of these could be signs that your dog is experiencing an oral disease or condition that needs to be treated.
-Here are some common dog oral care problems your pet may suffer from, with tips on when you should contact your vet:
+Here are some common oral care problems your dog may experience, with tips on when you should contact your vet:

 - Halitosis: Bad breath (or halitosis) may be the first sign of a problem with your pet's oral health, says the AKC.
 Halitosis occurs when bacteria from food gets stuck in your dog's mouth.
 An infection may also be the cause here.
 If your pet's breath is a bit funky, start by brushing his teeth more frequently.
-Halitosis can usually be treated by regular brushing, but if it's caused by something more serious — like an infection or even kidney disease — you may need to contact the vet.
+Halitosis can usually be treated by regular brushing, but if it's caused by something more serious — like an infection or even kidney disease — you will need to contact the vet for appropriate treatment.

 - Cysts and tumors: Have you noticed any lumps in your pet's mouth?
 If so, make an appointment to get him examined right away.
 While some lumps and bumps are of no concern, those found in your dog's mouth may represent a cyst or tumor, notes PetHelpful.
 Some cysts may need to be drained by your vet, and lumps should be biopsied and removed if they are malignant.